-Prior to the issuance of discipline against a School-Based Educational Support Personnel the Chief Executive Officer, Area Instruction Officer, Chief Administrator, or Principal, shall issue a Cautionary Notice to the School-Based Educational Support Personnel, unless deemed not practical such as in cases involving egregious or serious rules violations.
-The Cautionary Notice shall inform the School-Based Educational Support Personnel of his act of misconduct, and warn the School-Based Educational Support Personnel that formal discipline will occur if such misconduct is not corrected in the future.
-The Cautionary Notice shall be served on the School-based Educational Support Personnel, and he shall be given an opportunity to sign it, or to provide a statement that he refuses to sign.
+Prior to the issuance of discipline against a School-Based Union Employee (except CTU) Educational Support Personnel the Chief Executive Officer, Area Instruction Officer, Chief Administrator, Principal, or designee shall issue a Cautionary Notice to the School-Based Union Employee Educational Support Personnel, unless deemed not practical such as in cases involving egregious or serious rules violations.
+The Cautionary Notice shall inform the School-Based Union Employee Educational Support Personnel of his act of misconduct, and warn the School-Based Union Employee Educational Support Personnel that formal discipline will occur if such misconduct is not corrected in the future.
+The Cautionary Notice shall be served on the School-Based Union Employee Educational Support Personnel, and he shall be given an opportunity to sign it, or to provide a statement that he refuses to sign.